nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - Existing values of the exercise will be updated to the input values.
 - When editing tags/muscles, the existing tags/muscles of the exercise will be removed i.e adding of tags/muscles is not cumulative.
 - You can remove all the exercise/muscle's tags by typing t/ or m/ respectively (without specifying any tags after it).
+- For all other fields, supplying an empty value will result in an error message.

 Examples:
 - `update 1 n/Push up d/30 at/09-07-2020 c/260 m/chest m/arm t/home t/gym` Updates the exercise, the description, the date, calories burnt, muscles worked, and tags of the 1st exercise to be `push up`, `30`,  `09-07-2020`, `260`, `[chest, arm]`, and `[home, gym]` respectively.
+- `update 1 m/` will remove all the previous muscle tags from the 1st exercise.
+- `update 1 n/` will result in an error since the name of the 1st exercise is blank.

 ## 3.4.
 Delete : `delete`
 Deletes an exercise that a user has previously added.